FrozenNode/Laravel-Administrator/readme.md

 ### Config

 The configuration is detailed below.
 The models array requires a 'title' and a 'model' key, both of which are strings, and the latter being the fully-qualified class name of your admin model.
 It also accepts an optional 'permission_check' property which should be a function that returns a boolean which Administrator uses to determine if the current user is allowed to access this model.
-This runs in after the catch-all auth_check, so you don't need to check for general authentication again in the model's permission_check.
+This runs after the auth_check function, so you don't need to check for general authentication again in the model's permission_check.
 If the model can be accessed by all users who pass the auth_check, then you don't need to provide a permission_check for that model.

 <pre>
 /**